Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 The RimLight is generally shown around the objects edges from the camera’s perspective.
 In Unity Toon Shader, you can adjust where the rim light is shown in relation to where the main light is. (‘LightDirection Mask’)

 You can also set RimLight in the opposite direction of the light source.
-You can also render “light reflection” with ‘Add Antipodean_RimLight’.
+You can also render **light reflection** with ‘Add Antipodean_RimLight’.

 Specify the RimLight’s color of the light direction as Black (0,0,0) if you only want the rim light to be shown on the opposite direction of the light source and cut the rim light in the direction of the light source.